 A clawback ruling applies to the blocked portion of the variable compensation, which is largely governed by the individually attained performance and the risks taken.
 If a significant change occurs in the assessment of performance and risks during the blocking period (for example, inadequate due diligence, untrustworthy business management or taking excessive risks), the acquired share entitlements are to be reduced accordingly.
 The body which determines the amount of the variable compensation during the annual compensation process will decide about the reduction of the share entitlements.
 Moreover, the share entitlement in the year concerned will be forfeited if the average Group net profit in the last three years is negative.

 A guaranteed variable compensation, for example in the form of a minimum bonus, may only be promised in exceptional circumstances and must be limited to the first working year.
 As a basic principle, no severance compensation and no additional voluntary annuity payments will be made to employees who leave the company.

 The fixed compensation component and the variable target compensation are insured in the staff pension scheme for old age, death and invalidity.
 The employees of the LLB Group receive fringe benefits in the form of preferential conditions on bank products as customary in the industry as well as a limited preferential interest rate for mortgage loans and on credit balances.

-Group Internal Audit is responsible for reviewing the implementation of the Group regulation “Compensation standards” once a year.
-The results of this review are reported in writing to the Board of Directors.
+Group Internal Audit is responsible for reviewing the implementation of the Group regulation “Compensation policy of the LLB Group” once a year.
+The results of this review are reported to the Board of Directors in writing.
 The compensation of senior executives in the areas of risk management and compliance at the parent bank and at the LLB Group companies is reviewed once a year by the relevant Board of Directors or by the Compensation Committee (if such a body exists in the Group company).
 The Group Nomination & Compensation Committee carries out these tasks for the Group functions.